DimitarMalamski/car_price_predictor/README.md

 ## 📚 Preparation
 Please ensure that you are familiar with the following aspects in order to successfully work with this repo and notebook.
+ - You know the basics of sci-kit learn ()
  - You know how to load data from and [work with ARFF files](https://www.geeksforgeeks.org/pandas/reading-an-arff-file-to-pandas-dataframe/)
  - You know the basic structure of a [linear regression](https://scikit-learn.org/stable/modules/linear_model.html) project
  - You understand the reasons for making [train, validate and test](https://en.wikipedia.org/wiki/Training%2C_validation%2C_and_test_data_sets) datasets